pyrrhamide/mission-website/content/en/post/2021-07-13-customising-your-r-profile/index.md

 ## TIL

-* No apostrophe in YAML.
+* No single apostrophe in YAML.
 No likey.
+* But rather, double apostrophe.
+Works.